Skip to content

 Back to Blog

-high severity April 03, 2026 · scope unconfirmed
+high severity April 03, 2026 · 4 min read Unverified claim — what this is

 Tscherne Consulting Steuerberatung GmbH Listed by payload Ransomware Group

 On April 3, 2026, Austrian tax consulting firm Tscherne Consulting Steuerberatung GmbH appeared on the leak site of the ransomware group Payload.
 The Graz-based company, which handles bookkeeping, tax planning, payroll processing, and business consulting for small and medium-sized businesses, had internal files exfiltrated during a ransomware attack.
-While the exact number of individuals whose personal or financial data was exposed remains unknown, anyone who has worked with the firm — as a client, employee, or vendor — may now be at risk.
+While the exact number of individuals whose personal or financial data may have been exposed remains unknown, anyone who has worked with the firm — as a client, employee, or vendor — may now be at risk.

 Public reporting indicates that Payload posted details of the Tscherne Consulting breach on its dark-web leak site.
 The Austrian tax advisor specializes in services for smaller companies, meaning the stolen files likely contain sensitive financial records, tax returns, payroll data, and correspondence that often include names, addresses, tax identification numbers, and banking details.
 No confirmed timeline of the initial intrusion has been released, but the listing on April 3, 2026, signals that negotiations between the attackers and the firm had either failed or reached a deadline.

-Internal files were exfiltrated, a common ransomware tactic designed to pressure victims into paying to prevent public release.
+Internal files were allegedly exfiltrated, a common ransomware tactic designed to pressure victims into paying to prevent public release.
 Available reporting describes the data as business-related documents rather than a simple database dump, which increases the potential for identity theft or targeted fraud against both the company and the individuals named in those records.

 Why This Matters for You and Your Family